WeiXipin/MSAT/README.md

 ## Set up development environment

-We recommend using Conda.
+Please go to MSAT/msat.
 You can create the environment with the following command.

 ```sh
 conda env create -f environment.yml